maoschanz/drawing/README.md

 ## A drawing application for the GNOME desktop.

-This application is a simple image editor using Cairo and GdkPixbuf for basic drawing operations.
+This application is a simple image editor, using Cairo and GdkPixbuf for basic drawing operations.

 It follows GNOME interface guidelines (but can optionally use elementarysOS UI guidelines or Cinnamon/MATE UI guidelines).